Tuesday, January 6th, 2026

 Warmth bloomed up the back of Ruben’s skull.
 He swallowed, trying to keep his face calm.

-“This is the fifth time you’ve come in like this.”
+“This is the fifth time you’ve come in poisoned.”
 Alvaro paused, offering an apologetic smile.
-“I’m going to take you home and talk to your mom, alright?”
+“I’m going to break our agreement.
+I’ll take you home and talk to your mom, alright?”

 Alvaro gave him a hand up.
 Ruben took it, rising unsteadily to his feet.
 He tried not to let Alvaro steady him as he walked, but his watery knees just wouldn’t cooperate.
 Wordlessly Alvaro kept him upright.
 His shirt was wet, barfy, with bits stuck to it, clinging to his chest and side.